Monday, May 28, 2007

 The importance of Shabbos is evidenced by the fact that Shabbos appears in the Ten Commandments, which is the seminal creed of the Jewish people.
 As we read in this week’s parsha Yisro in the fourth commandment: “You shall remember the Shabbos day to make it Holy.
 Six days you shall work and you shall do all of your labor.
 But the seventh day is Shabbos for Hashem your G-d, you shall not do any work...”
 (Shemos - Exodus 20:9) Many people are willing to accept upon themselves the Ten Commandments.
 However, one who does not keep Shabbos is only observing nine of the Ten Commandments.(Shabbos, Rav Aryeh Kaplan)

 The Sages have told us in many places about the greatness of Shabbos.
 For example, “Whoever is careful with Shabbos observance will be forgiven for all of his sins, even idol worship.”
 (Ibid, citing Shabbos 118b) And, “Respecting Shabbos is greater than fasting 1000 days.”
 (Ibid., citing Tachuma, Bereishis 3) Also, “Whoever takes pleasure in the enjoyment of the Shabbos will be granted all his heart’s desires.”
 (Ibid., citing Shabbos 118b) And, “Observing Shabbos is equal to fulfilling all the mitzvahs of the Torah.”
 (Ibid., citing Pesikta) And, “Proper observance of just one Shabbos is equal to having observed every Shabbos since the time of Creation.”
-(Ibid., citing Mechilta, Ki-Sisa 31) The following inspirational story shows
+(Ibid., citing Mechilta, Ki-Sisa 31) The following inspirational story shows us the power of keeping Shabbos.

 The distraught woman took an audible breath.
 "My name is Sarah Paller."
 And it's my brother.
 He's going to end up in jail!
 He's been arrested, and now the judge wants to make an example of him for the rest of the community."
 Her voice began to grow hysterical again.
 "He's going to put my brother in jail!
 For five years!"